KYRGYZSTAN: Religious freedom survey, January 2022

 All under-18-year-olds are also banned from being active in religious organisations, and no religious organisations are permitted in any educational institute – apart from in religious education institutions.
 This prevents even secondary school and university students from organising religious groups in their place of education.

-"So practically speaking, registration only gives you permission to exist," one person commented.
+"So practically speaking, registration only gives you permission to exist," one member of a religious community commented.
 "Registration does not give you the freedoms one should expect."

 Another Protestant, who also wished to remain unnamed for fear of state reprisals, commented that "registration does not mean that all of our problems were solved".
 They stated in June 2019 that "although there have been no attacks since February , and no new burial problems as no-one from our community has recently died, there is no guarantee that attacks and burial problems will not reoccur in the future".